 Are Birkenstocks comfortable?

-Are Birkenstocks good for walking long distances?
-This is a question I get asked a lot, and the answer is yes, once you have broken in the leather straps and the soft footbed on your Birkenstocks they are the most comfortable shoes you can have on your feet.
+Are Birkenstocks suitable for walking long distances?
+This is a question I get asked a lot, and the answer is yes.
+Once you have broken in the leather straps and the soft footbed on your Birkenstocks, they are the most comfortable shoes you can have on your feet.

 I wear mine all day long during the summer months and find them the most comfortable sandals to walk any distance in.
 I travel in mine and also wear them around the house instead of slippers.

 Are Birkenstocks bad for your feet?
 And are Birkenstocks good for flat feet?
 These are questions that get asked quite a lot in my Facebook group which you can join here!